 How to decrypt Vernam cipher

-Decryption process is also identical to Vigenere decryption method.
+The decryption process is also identical to the Vigenere decryption method.

 How to recognize Vernam ciphertext

 A message encoded with Vernam has an index of coincidence close to a random text.